- Areas of Speciality

 - Ph.D.
 University of Pennsylvania

 Brian Rouleau received his Ph.D. from the University of Pennsylvania in 2010 and joined the history department at Texas A&M the same year.
 He specializes in the nineteenth-century United States, American foreign relations, and the history of childhood.
 His first book, With Sails Whitening Every Sea: Mariners and the Making of an American Maritime Empire, explored the role of sailors in connecting the early United States with the wider world.
 Rouleau’s second book, Empire’s Nursery: Children’s Literature and the Origins of the American Century, traced the importance of dime novels, pulp fiction, and comic books in educating young Americans about their nation’s growing global obligations.
-His current project investigates the life and international exploits of Lee Christmas, an infamous American mercenary.
-Rouleau teaches courses on early American history, the American Revolution, the U.S. West, diplomatic history, and the history of children and the family.
+He is currently at work on two projects.
+One investigates connections between comics and the history of the United States in the world.
+The other examines the 1894 murder of an American citizen in Honduras and how it became an international incident that helped transform Uncle Sam into a hemispheric hegemon.
+Rouleau teaches courses on the long nineteenth century, diplomatic history, the American Revolution, the U.S. West, American popular culture, and the history of children and the family.

 Empire’s Nursery: Children’s Literature and the Origins of the American Century (New York: New York University Press, 2021)